Orlando Arcia Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is third in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins have the 10th-ranked team ERA among all league pitching staffs (3.88).
+- The Marlins have the 13th-ranked team ERA among all league pitching staffs (4.03).

-- The Marlins give up the fifth-fewest home runs in baseball (80 total, one per game).
+- Marlins pitchers combine to surrender 86 home runs (one per game), the ninth-fewest in the league.

-- Hoeing makes the start for the Marlins, his fifth of the season.
-He is 1-1 with a 2.31 ERA and 29 strikeouts in 35 2/3 innings pitched.
+- Perez makes the start for the Marlins, his 10th of the season.
+He is 5-1 with a 1.34 ERA and 54 strikeouts in 47 2/3 innings pitched.

-- In his last appearance on Saturday, the right-hander tossed five scoreless innings against the Pittsburgh Pirates without surrendering a hit.
+- The right-hander last appeared on Sunday against the Pittsburgh Pirates, when he went six scoreless innings while giving up four hits.

-- The 26-year-old has put up an ERA of 2.31, with 7.5 strikeouts per nine innings, in 18 games this season.
-Opponents have a .227 batting average against him.
+- The 20-year-old has put up a 1.34 ERA and 10.3 strikeouts per nine innings across nine games this season, while giving up a batting average of .182 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.